NACLASOL/ACE_project_kaiba.grok/README.md

 ### Step 2: Download dependencies.
-Install the repository dependendies using the `requirements.txt` file:
+Install the repository dependencies using the `requirements.txt` file:

 ```bash
 # For Windows.